Visualize Logs Alongside Metrics: Complete Observability for Slow PostgreSQL Queries

 Introduction

 When latency creeps into your app, metrics tell you that performance regressed, but logs tell you why.
-PostgreSQL’s slow-query logging gives you the exact statement, duration, user, and database which is perfect for hunting down missing indexes, inefficient filters, or N+1 patterns.
+PostgreSQL’s slow-query logging gives you the exact statement, duration, user, and database which is perfect for hunting down missing indexes, inefficient filters, N+1 patterns, and more.

 In this guide you’ll enable slow-query logging, make the logs readable for MetricFire's Hosted Loki integration, and collect core Postgres metrics with Telegraf.
 It’s minimal, reproducible, and production-friendly.